-WALES University Health Board Reporting Committee: Quality, Safety & Experience Committee Committee Chair: Rhian Watcyn Jones Date of last meeting: 27.10.23 Paper prepared by: Corporate Governance Officer KEY DECISIONS / MATTERS CO DNSIDERED BY THE COMMITTEE October, 2023: Outline on Reporting Cycle Primary Care Report Patient Story Annual Report Risk Register Patient Safety Report Nursing and Midwifery Cou April 2022 - March 2023 Maternity and Neonatal Set rt Incil (NMC) Fitness to Practise (FtP) Annual Report - rvices Deep Dive into Falls Nurse Staffing Act Presents Special Measures Report (Sessions on Independent F ation Cycle 2) including Output from the Development Reviews ITEMS TO BE ESCALATED TO THE BOARD usefulNew work is starting on the rkshop regarding strategic risks training would be very e Diabetes pathway.
-This was identified by Committee nove, rather than reacting to identified weaknesses.
-NEXT MEETING The next meeting of the Quality Safety and Experience Committee will be held on 10th
+WALES Oniversity Health Board

+Reporting Committee: Quality, Safety & Experience Committee

+Committee Chair: Rhian Watcyn Jones

+Date of last meeting: 27.10.23

+Paper prepared by: Corporate Governance Officer

+KEY DECISIONS / MATTERS CO DNSIDERED BY THE COMMITTEE

+The Board is asked to note that th e following matters were discussed at the QSE on 27 th

+October, 2023:

+Outline on Reporting Cycle S

+Primary Care Report

+Patient Story Annual Report rt

+Risk Register

+Patient Safety Report

+Nursing and Midwifery Cou ncil (NMC) Fitness to Practise (FtP) Annual Report -

+April 2022 - March 2023

+Maternity and Neonatal Set rvices

+Month 5 Performance Report ort

+Deep Dive into Falls

+Nurse Staffing Act Presenta ation

+Special Measures Report (Cycle 2) including Output from the Development

+Sessions on Independent F Reviews

+ITEMS TO BE ESCALATED TO THE BOARD

+It was felt that a Board Wor useful rkshop regarding strategic risks training would be very

+Notice of Contravention could potentially lead to

+gature issue, which was due to go to court in summer

+d to the end of 2023, this might give HSE the

+e organisation for this as well.

+• Diabetes pathway.
+This was identified by Committee

+as an important proactive n nove, rather than reacting to identified weaknesses.

+NEXT MEETING

+The next meeting of the Quality.
+Safety and Experience Committee will be held on 19 th

+December 2023.